openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 ### Syntax Highlighting and Coloring

-The COBOL Language Support extension uses a third-party plugin to color keywords, paragraphs, and variables in different colors to make the code easier to navigate.
-The Code4z package contains the bitlang plugin which enables syntax coloring.
+The Code4z package enables coloring of keywords, paragraphs, and variables in different colors to make the code easier to navigate.

 ### Syntax and Semantic Check

-The extension checks for mistakes and errors in COBOL code.
+The COBOL Language Support extension checks for mistakes and errors in COBOL code.
 The syntax check feature reviews the whole content of the code, highlights errors and suggests fixes.

 ![](Images/code4z-img1.png)